Christoph Sandmann

 Christoph Sandmann (born 24 May 1967) is a German equestrian and multiple World Champion at the World Equestrian Games.

 Sandmann competes in the driving disciplines and became World Champion for the first time in 1992, when he won the gold medal in the team event in Riesenbeck of the Four-in-Hand World Championships.

 He is married to Karin Sandmann.
-The couple has a daughter Anna Sandmann, born 14 September 1995, who competes as well in Combined driving with a pair of horses.
+The couple has a daughter Anna Sandmann, born 14 September 1995, who also competes in combined driving with a pair of horses.